 For further details regarding the online ELP test, select here

-If you want to schedule an ELP test, contact: CFI@flyEPTspain.com
+If you want to schedule an ELP test, contact us

 Form 096: Austro Control GmbH form: Application for a language proficiency endorsement is required to be sent to your chosen licencing authority, together with all the other documents.
 (Electronically fill in your details as handwritten form are not accepted.)

-You will need to undertake a Class 2 Medical examination, and this can be done by your nearest EASA-approved Aero-Medical Examiner (AME).
+You will need to undertake a Class 2 (or 1, as required) Medical examination, and this must be done by an EASA-approved Aero-Medical Examiner (AME) registered with the same EASA-country State of Licence Issue (SOLI) that you plan to apply too for the issue of your new EASA licence.

-You can search for an Aero-Medical Examiner (AME) in the UK here, and in Spain here
+You can search for an EASA-approved Aero-Medical Examiner (AME) in the UK here, and in Spain here.

-To complete the PPL licence conversion process, applicants need to take a PPL skill test in an EASA registered aircraft with an EASA approved flight examiner.
-Typically, this involves no more than a 2-hour check flight.
+Finally, to complete the PPL licence conversion process, applicants need to take a PPL skill test in an EASA registered aircraft with an EASA approved flight examiner.
+Typically, this involves no more than a 1-hour check flight.

 Fly EPT Spain can arrange a PPL skill test with one of our resident Flight Examiners (FE) based at SON BONET Airport (LESB) in Palma de Mallorca, Spain.